 The technology bottleneck most CEOs name is wrong.
 It isn't the model.
 It's the data layer.

-- 68% of CEOs say integrated enterprise-wide data architecture is critical to unlock generative-AI value.
+- 68% of CEOs identify integrated enterprise-wide data architecture as critical to unlock generative-AI value.

-- 61% are actively adopting AI agents today and preparing for scale.
+- 61% are actively adopting AI agents today and preparing for scaled implementation.

-That last one is the killer.
+That third number is the killer.
 Half of enterprises are buying frontier models, agent platforms, and copilots while their underlying systems remain fragmented — which means even when the model is right, the agent is operating on partial context.
-Eighty per cent of the investment goes into the visible model layer; eighty per cent of the failure modes come from the invisible data layer.
+The investment goes into the visible model layer; the failure modes come from the invisible data layer.

 This is the part of enterprise AI that maps most directly to what we ship at Axccelerate.
 Every operational AI workflow automation build runs into the same rate-limiting step — clean data plumbing has to come first.
-That's why our AI infrastructure work (model routing, eval harnesses, drift detectors, the boring layer) pays for itself many times over against the more visible model-and-prompt layer above it.
-The CEOs in IBM's study who already have integrated data architectures are the ones running production agents.
-The ones who don't are running pilots that look impressive in a deck and then quietly fail when they meet real workflow.
+The CEOs whose AI initiatives compound are the ones who personally backed the integrated-data programme a year or two before they started buying agent platforms.
+The ones who skipped that step are running pilots that look impressive in a deck and then quietly fail when they meet real workflow.

 Pilots are not the strategy

 Cutter's CEO Insights 2025 frames the stall directly.
-There are now over 900 AI use cases in active development across enterprise engineering organisations per the ADL benchmarking report — but the gap between cases-in-development and cases-in-production is enormous, and most large companies are in what Cutter calls a "proof-of-concept trap."
+Enterprise engineering organisations have hundreds of AI use cases in active development at any given time, but the gap between cases-in-development and cases-in-production is enormous, and most large companies are in what Cutter calls a "proof-of-concept trap."
 A pilot succeeds in isolation; the executive sponsor takes it as evidence the approach works; the investment splits across more pilots; nothing crosses the production threshold.

-The shift Cutter advocates is from pilot orchestration to what they call Wave 3 disruption — replacing entire workflows, not augmenting individual tasks.
-Wave 1 was AI-assisted productivity (copilots in the IDE, chat in the docs app).
-Wave 2 was specific automated tasks (summarisation, classification, retrieval).
-Wave 3 is process redesign — taking a multi-step workflow that previously needed seven hand-offs and rebuilding it as one agentic loop with humans only at decision gates.
+The shift Cutter advocates is from pilot orchestration to process redesign — replacing entire workflows, not augmenting individual tasks.
+The first wave was AI-assisted productivity (copilots in the IDE, chat in the docs app).
+The second wave was specific automated tasks (summarisation, classification, retrieval).
+The third wave — where Pacesetters live — is process redesign: taking a multi-step workflow that previously needed seven hand-offs and rebuilding it as one agentic loop with humans only at decision gates.

-The startups Cutter flags as outpacing incumbents are not winning on raw model quality.
-They're winning because they were built around Wave 3 from day one — no legacy process to retrofit, no twelve-year-old data warehouse to integrate against, no internal politics around which department owns the redesigned workflow.
+The startups that outpace incumbents on AI rollout aren't winning on raw model quality.
+They're winning because they were built around process redesign from day one — no legacy process to retrofit, no decade-old data warehouse to integrate against, no internal politics around which department owns the redesigned workflow.
 Incumbents that match them are doing it by treating AI not as a feature roll-out but as a workflow rewrite, with the CEO sponsoring the redesign rather than the model selection.

-MIT Sloan's emerging-agentic-enterprise framing is consistent.
+MIT Sloan's emerging-agentic-enterprise research lands in the same place from a different angle.
 Agentic AI is spreading faster than process redesign can absorb.
 Without intentional redesign, agents are deployed inside legacy workflows — and the result is a faster version of the same flawed process, not a better outcome.

 The CEO as systems architect, not pilot sponsor

 Here's the role the research consistently points to.
-The CEOs who get AI working at enterprise scale are not the ones with the largest AI budget, nor the ones with the most credentialled chief AI officer, nor the ones running the most pilots.
-They are the ones who treat AI as work transformation — investing in people, data, and process redesign alongside the technology, with executive visibility over all four.
+The CEOs whose organisations get AI working at scale aren't the ones with the largest AI budget, the most credentialled chief AI officer, or the most pilots.
+They're the ones who treat AI as work transformation — investing in people, data, and process redesign alongside the technology, with executive visibility over all four.

-Three concrete moves separate the early movers from the laggards over the next four quarters.
+Three concrete moves separate the Pacesetters from everyone else over the next four quarters.

 Take ownership of the data architecture decision.
 This is not an IT call.
-The CEOs in the 1.7% of "ready" companies in the Gartner / Cisco data are universally the ones who personally backed an integrated data programme one to two years before they started buying agent platforms.
+The Pacesetters in Cisco's index are universally the ones whose CEOs personally backed an integrated data programme one to two years before they started buying agent platforms.
 If you're considering an agent rollout against a fragmented data estate, the agent will fail — not because the model is wrong, but because the agent is reasoning over an incomplete picture of your business.

-Pick one Wave 3 workflow and rebuild it end-to-end.
+Pick one workflow and rebuild it end-to-end.
 Not "add AI to" the workflow.
 Replace the workflow with one that assumes agents are part of it.
 Lead generation, support triage, financial close, employee onboarding, customer research — pick one process where you have clean signal and rebuild it from the agent outward.
-Treat the rest of the AI portfolio as Wave 1 / Wave 2 productivity gains around the edges, but pour your strategic attention into the Wave 3 case.
+Treat the rest of the AI portfolio as productivity gains around the edges, but pour strategic attention into the redesigned case.

 Make AI use part of how you operate, not how you communicate.
 The visibility behaviour Prosci flags is the cheapest of the four V's to get right and the one most often skipped.
 CEOs who model active tool use — including in front of their executive team — accelerate cultural adoption far more than CEOs who only talk about AI in earnings calls and town halls.